ANaRobe/Portfolio-Five-Frontend/README.md

 Users can comment individual posts.
 As well, they can give them a like and find these speciffic posts on a separate page.
 When following other users, he/she can see their posts in the feed.

-In the Workshops section of the users can share and find ways to enreach their knowledge and practical skills in the fields they are interested in.
+In the Workshops section users can share and find ways to enreach their knowledge and practical skills in the fields they are interested in.

 The Ushare has been built using the Django Rest Framework (Python), React.js, Bootstrap.js, HTML, CSS & JavaScript.
 It provides user authentication and full CRUD functionality.